 Material relating to the aggregate of manufacturing or technically productive enterprises in a particular field, often named after its principal product, i.e. the automobile industry or the textile industry.

-Material relating to the plans, policies, procedures, and programs regarding foreign countries or governments.
-Include material concerning the relationship between the United States and foreign countries or governments, as well as the relationship between other foreign counties or governments.
+Material relating to U.S. plans, policies, procedures, and programs regarding other countries or governments.
+Includes material concerning the relationships between the United States and other countries or governments, as well as the relationships between other countries or governments.

 Material pertaining to the judiciary and judicial procedure, for legal material of a general nature pertaining to claims, litigations, decisions, opinions, interpretations, and notaries, and the appointment and/or election of judges.